I got so much to do in our remaining busy broadcast hour, so we're going to get right straight to it.

 And none of this is made up.

-Snerdley is looking at me like he still doesn't believe this.
+Snirdley is looking at me like he still doesn't believe this.

 We define, well, people like Jason have been classified as transabled, feeling like imposters in their bodies, their arms and legs in full working order.

-So there this is a whole academic presentation.
+So this is a whole academic presentation.

-And the guy doing the presentation says we define transability as the desire or the need for a person identified as able-bodied by other people to transform his or her body to obtain a physical impairment.
+And the guy doing the presentation says, we define transability as the desire or the need for a person identified as able-bodied by other people to transform his or her body to obtain a physical impairment.

 The person could want to become deaf.